onzfonz/comp227/src/content/1/en/part1c.md

 ![screenshot of render function with dev tools](../../images/1/4e.png)

 Was your browser console open?
-If it wasn't, then promise that this was the last time you need to be reminded about it.
+If it wasn't, do yourself a favor and keep it open.
+Make it a habit (***Ctrl-Shift-I***) as soon as you start going to localhost.
+Or keep using the same web browser.

 ### Event handling